Decay of streaks and rolls in plane Couette-Poiseuille flow: Decay process

-The temporal energy evolution for a streamwise component $E_{x}$ is shown in Fig.~\ref{fig:ExEzRef425} ($a$) and a spanwise component $E_{z}$ in Fig.~\ref{fig:ExEzRef425} ($b$).
+The temporal energy evolution for the streamwise component $E_{x}$ is shown in figure~\ref{fig:ExEzRef425}($a$) and the spanwise component $E_{z}$ in figure~\ref{fig:ExEzRef425}($b$).
 Note that the abscissa is linear, whereas the ordinate is displayed on a logarithmic scale.
-The dashed vertical black lines indicate the times at which the corresponding velocity fields are plotted in Fig.~\ref{fig:SnapRef425} to illustrate the dynamics of streaks and rolls.
-The magnitude of the energy depends on the wall-norm $y$ position of the measured field (see section~\ref{PIV}).
-The uncertainties of the position can change absolute value of the measure but this does not have a significant influence on the results in the rest of the paper.
-In this example, the energies decrease monotonically, which is linked to the small value of the Reynolds number.
-The energy along $z$ decreases faster than energy along $x$, in agreement with the observation discussed above with reference to Fig.~\ref{fig:SnapRef425}.
-We observed two different decay stages in the evolution of $E_x$ after the quench: ($1$) $t^*\lesssim 160$, the decay accompanied with elongating and flattening of streaks, which corresponded to the snapshots in Fig. \ref{fig:SnapRef425} ($b$) and ($c$); ($2$) $t^*\gtrsim 160$, fading of streaks induced by viscous damping, which corresponded to the snapshots from Fig. \ref{fig:SnapRef425} ($c$) to ($d$).
-We also compared the $E_x$ and $E_z$ and found that $E_z$ is negligible during the second stage of the decay stage of $E_x$.
-To quantify this, we defined the time $t_1$ at which the energy $E_z$ decreases to $5\%$ of its initial value.
-The data point at $t_1$ is plotted as a black diamond marker in Fig.~\ref{fig:ExEzRef425} ($a$) and ($b$).
-We can see in Fig.~\ref{fig:ExEzRef425} ($a$) that $t_1$ is close to the time when the decay of $E_x$ changes from one stage to another.
+The dashed vertical black lines indicate the times at which the corresponding velocity fields are plotted in figure~\ref{fig:SnapRef425} to illustrate the dynamics of streaks and rolls.
+The magnitude of the energy depends on the wall-normal $y$ position of the measured field (see section~\ref{PIV}).
+The uncertainties of the position can change the absolute value of the measure but this does not have a significant influence on the results.
+In this example, the energies decrease monotonically, which is linked to the small value of the Reynolds number. $E_z$ decreases faster than the $x$-component, in agreement with the observation discussed above with reference to figure~\ref{fig:SnapRef425}.
+We observed two different decay stages in the evolution of $E_x$ after the quench: ($1$) $t\lesssim 160$, the decay accompanied with elongating and flattening of streaks, which corresponded to the snapshots in figure \ref{fig:SnapRef425}($b$) and ($c$); ($2$) $t\gtrsim 160$, fading of streaks induced by viscous damping, which corresponded to the snapshots from figure \ref{fig:SnapRef425}($c$) to ($d$).